How to Check Room Temperature with Your Phone: Complete Guide

 1. App detects your GPS location

-2. Queries weather station data from services like OpenWeatherMap
+2. Queries nearby weather data sources

 3. Displays current local temperature, humidity, and pressure